maxiguillermo1/Go/README.md

 Title: Learn Nihongo on the GO!

 Learn Nihongo on the GO!
-GO!is an Android application designed for learning the Japanese characters of Hiragana and Katakana.
+GO! is an Android application programmed in designed for learning the Japanese characters of Hiragana and Katakana.

 Log-In Feature:
 The application offers a simple log-in feature where users input their name.
 This information is saved in shared preferences if the "Remember Me" checkbox is selected.
 A log-out button is also available.